Amar2502/Library_Management/README.md

 - **Authorization**: Role-based access control (RBAC) ensures only authorized users (admins) can perform critical actions like issuing books, adding users, etc.

-## Technology Stack

-This project is built using the following technologies:

-- **MERN Stack**:
-  - **MongoDB**: NoSQL database for storing book, user, and transaction data.
-  - **Express**: Web framework for Node.js to handle backend logic and API endpoints.
-  - **React**: Frontend library for building the user interface.
-  - **Node.js**: JavaScript runtime for the backend server.

-- **TailwindCSS**: A utility-first CSS framework for styling the frontend.

 ## Known Issues & Improvements

 1. **Fine Processing**: